JottoWorol/build-number-sync/README.md

-# JottoWorol Build Number Sync
+# Build Number Sync UPM package

 A small Unity package that keeps your project's build number in sync with an external API and exposes a runtime-friendly build number asset.